- Budget and Finance

 SERVING ALCOHOL IN AN LSA BUILDING

+Units should consider carefully whether the purchase of alcohol is the best use of limited funds.
 Decisions regarding selling and serving alcohol at LSA events should incorporate principles of safety and health in order to reduce the risk for both attendees and for the College.

 Faculty and staff are urged to exercise a high degree of awareness of the role of modeling safe and healthy norms with regard to alcohol.
+Drinking alcohol during working hours is not allowed.
+University events that include alcohol should be scheduled at a time when employees are not expected to return to work.

 It should go without saying that every faculty and staff member who chooses not to drink alcoholic beverages should feel comfortable, included, and accepted by colleagues in all formal and informal University business.